 3.1 Key Kitchen Tools

-- Mixing Bowls: You’ll need bowls for mixing the dough and the filling.
+- Mixing Bowls: for the dough and the filling.

 3.2 Optional Tools

-- Food Processor: Handy for quickly chopping mushrooms and spinach or making pasta dough.
+- Food Processor: chops mushrooms and spinach quick, or mixes your dough fast.

 Step-by-Step Recipe for Mushroom Ravioli with Spinach